jgogstad/Capslock/README.md

 * Powerful: Make Capslock a great new modifier key: **Hyper(✱)**.
 * Well-Designed:  High-Freq key in hot-area.
 Bring lots of useful functionalities.
-* Compatiable: Work well with other modifiers, appliactions, devices.
+* Compatible: Work well with other modifiers, applications, devices.
 * Light-Weight:  Just a small script, carry it everywhere !
 * [Design Document](design.md)